Raazsh/Analyzing-a-Phishing-Email-Sample/README.md

 - Grammar and formatting errors.

 ---
+## 🔐 Securing My Email Account

+To protect against phishing and account compromise, I implemented the following security measures in Gmail:

+- **Enabled Two-Step Verification (2FA):**
+  Requires a second factor (SMS, authenticator app, or security key) in addition to the password.
+This prevents unauthorized access even if the password is stolen.

+- **Enabled Passkeys:**
+  Passkeys provide passwordless login using device-based authentication (biometrics or PIN).
+They are phishing-resistant because they cannot be reused on fake sites.

+- **Reviewed Security Settings:**
+  - Checked recent login activity for suspicious sign-ins.
+  - Removed unused recovery email/phone numbers.
+  - Updated recovery options to ensure account recovery is possible if compromised.

+- **Strengthened Password Hygiene:**
+  - Unique, complex password stored in a password manager.
+  - Avoided reusing passwords across multiple accounts.

+- **Spam & Phishing Reporting:**
+  - Used Gmail’s “Report phishing” option to help improve detection.
+  - Ensured suspicious emails are not interacted with (no clicks, no downloads).

+---

 ## 🔎 Conclusion
 This email is a **phishing attempt impersonating Apple iCloud**, designed to trick the recipient into clicking a malicious link and entering payment details.